-Center for Disease Control and Prevention (CDC): Week 48 (26 Nov - 2 Dec 17)
+Center for Disease Control and Prevention (CDC): Week 11 (11 - 17 Mar 18)

-Flu/Influenza-Like Illness (ILI) activity increased slightly in the United States
+Flu/Influenza-Like Illness (ILI) activity decreased in the United States

-- Viral Surveillance: The most frequently identified influenza virus type reported by public health laboratories during week 48 was influenza A. The percentage of respiratory specimens testing positive for influenza in clinical laboratories declined slightly. - Influenza-Associated Pediatric Deaths: Two influenza-associated pediatric deaths were reported. - Geographic Spread of Influenza: The geographic spread of influenza in seven states was reported as widespread; Puerto Rico and 18 states reported regional activity; 18 States reported local activity; and the District of Columbia, the U.S. Virgin Islands and 7 states reported sporadic activity.
-Guam did not report.
+- Viral Surveillance: Overall, influenza A(H3) viruses have pre-dominated this season.
+However, in recent weeks the proportion of influenza A viruses has declined, and during week 11, influenza B viruses were more frequently reported than influenza A viruses.
+The percentage of respiratory specimens testing positive for influenza in clinical laboratories decreased. - Influenza-Associated Pediatric Deaths: Five influenza-associated pediatric deaths were reported. - Geographic Spread of Influenza: The geographic spread of influenza in 17 states was reported as widespread; Guam, Puerto Rico and 26 states reported regional activity; the District of Columbia and five states reported local activity; and the U.S. Virgin Islands and two states reported sporadic activity.